top of page

 initital design.png

-The initial approach used collapsible cards to organize the functions within a single screen.
-While this method grouped all information compactly, it resulted in a cluttered interface that users found challenging to navigate.
+Collapsible cards organize the functions within a single screen - compact but cluttered interface that users found challenging to navigate.

 final deisgn.png